charlesbrandt/public/system/browsers.md

 If no relevant profile is available, just create one.

-Be sure to set Menu -> Preferences -> Restore previous session.
+Be sure to set Menu -> Settings -> Restore previous session.

+Ensure "Ctrl+Tab cycles through tabs in recently used order" option is unchecked.

 Pick your preferred search engine while you're at it!

-Un-check "Ctrl+Tab cycles through tabs in recently used order" option

 ### Tab Suspender